hofmann-development/flatide/README.md

 ## Known bugs

 - Windsurf/Codium server is sometimes not extracted on Windows (see [here](https://github.com/Exafunction/windsurf.vim/issues/488))
-- Telecope does not respect modlines
+- Telescope does not respect modlines

 ## License